ComSSA/www.comssa.org.au/minutes/2014-04-03/index.md

 ## New meeting day

-  * No Denial, pretty brutal to discuss
+  * No Daniel, pretty brutal to discuss
   * We can have meeting before or after Soccerballers on Tuesdays
-  * Callum will discuss this issue with Denial outside of the meeting
+  * Callum will discuss this issue with Daniel outside of the meeting

 ## Open floor

-  * Baron: has anyone figured out the locker situation?
+  * Bradley: has anyone figured out the locker situation?
     * Jasmine has been unable to contact Mike in person thus far
     * Callum: we need to talk to Mike and say that we can't handle it
       * Being in 215 is impractical for lockers in 314
   * Delan: how will we get offline signups outside of orientation week?
-    * merc: The Spot can sell event tickets
+    * Luke: The Spot can sell event tickets
     * Jasmine: Guild allows membership signups through their website
       * Kye: probably bad but worth looking at
       * We need to update our Facebook page and Guild page
       * Jasmine will find out how to do this
   * Jasmine: could we publicise minutes?
-    * Millie and Delan agree
+    * Michael and Delan agree
     * Callum: we can publicise minutes from this meeting onwards

 ## Next meeting: Tuesday 2014-04-15